Make a Gift with a Donor-Advised Fund

 You can select the option that best suits your philanthropic and financial goals to support the Episcopal High School.
-Just contact your fund administrator to request a distribution or beneficiary form or download the appropriate form(s) from your administrator’s website.
+Just contact your Donor-Advised Fund administrator to recommend a grant to EHS or to discuss a succession plan.

-If you include Episcopal High School in your plans, please let us know and use our legal name and federal tax ID.
+If you include Episcopal High School in your plans, please let us know and be sure to use our legal name and federal tax ID.

 Legal Name: The Protestant Episcopal High School in Virginia